JoeyBF/SeqSee/README.md

   dynamic highlighting.
 - **Improved Coordinate Systems**: Allow more customization of axes, gridlines, and coordinates for specialized use cases.
+- **Enhanced Output Formats**: Support additional export formats, such as PDFs, Tikz figures, or raw SVG files for presentations and publications.

 Contributions to the `SeqSee` project are welcome!
 Please open issues or submit pull requests for new features or bug fixes.